 A Company – Jarrow.
-B Company – Hebburn.
-C Company – Newcastle.
+B – Hebburn.
+C – Newcastle D – Wallsend.
+E – Bedlington.
+F – Consett.

-Within a few month a further four companies were set up: Stockton, Chester-le-Street, Thornley and Sunderland bringing the total to 480 men.
+Within a few months a further four companies were set up: Stockton, Chester-Le-Street, Thornley and Sunderland bringing the total to 480 men.

 A number of operations were planned and executed around Tyneside.
 Farm fires and attacks on oil works in Kenton, Wallsend, South Shields, and an aircraft shed in Gosforth was destroyed.

-Also the daring attack in Jarrow – a gas main blown up on the old Don Bridge.
-This story was featured in my documentary ‘Little Ireland’ (link at the bottom of the page).
+This story featured in my documentary ‘Little Ireland’ (link at the bottom of the page).

 At 11.15pm on Saturday night there was a heavy explosion at the west end of the town, and it was discovered that a hole 18 inches by 18 had been made in the lower of two gas mains carried across the Don bridge at East Jarrow.
 The gas company’s workmen were soon on the spot, and the main was temporarily repaired.

-But more trouble was on the horizon with pit strikes, extreme poverty and mass unemployment meant the Irish had another fight on their hands – by 1936 Jarrow was about to march onto London.
+But more trouble was on the horizon with pit strikes, mass unemployment and extreme poverty meant the Irish had another fight on their hands – by 1936 Jarrow was about to march onto London.

 For further information: